mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart1.md

 **metadata**  [We will follow the link given in the command output. 🏃🏼](https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata)
 {: style="text-align: justify;"}

-As the command output shows, the detailed explanation is available under the given link.
+The detailed explanation is available under the given link.
 But do we need all of those?
 No, we will take only the required fields from it.
 {: style="text-align: justify;"}